-This course concerns the assessments of international negotiations on the environment.
-In particular, two aspects will be dealt with in this course: the assessments of climate agreements and the assessments of agreements related to natural resources.
-The objective is twofold: to understand the theoretical basis of negotiations, and then attempt to assess their impacts.
+This course focusses on the assessment of international negotiations on the environment.
+In particular, two important environmental problems will be considered: climate agreements and agreements on natural resources.
+The objective is twofold: to understand the theoretical basis of negotiations, and to assess their impacts.